ibmresilient/resilient-community-apps/fn_extrahop/README.md

 The function provides the following functionality.

-* Retrieves information on devices in the ExtraHop environment.
+* Retrieves information for devices in the ExtraHop environment.

-An example workflow that uses this IBM SOAR function is `Example: Extrahop Reveal(x) search devices`.
+An example workflow that uses this SOAR function is `Example: Extrahop Reveal(x) search devices`.

 * A note is added to the SOAR incident with the status of the action.
 * The data table `ExtraHop Devices` is updated.